trizin/NFT-Marketplace-on-Avalanche/README.md

 function getAuctionState() public view returns(AuctionState) {
-    if(isCancelled) return AuctionState.CANCELLED; // If the auction is cancelled return CANCELLED if(isDirectBuy) return AuctionState.DIRECT_BUY; // If the auction is ended by a direct buy return DIRECT_BUY if(block.number >= endBlock) return AuctionState.ENDED; // The auction is over if the block numberis greater than the end block return ENDED return AuctionState.OPEN; // Otherwise return OPEN }
+    if(isCancelled) return AuctionState.CANCELLED; // If the auction is cancelled return CANCELLED if(isDirectBuy) return AuctionState.DIRECT_BUY; // If the auction is ended by a direct buy return DIRECT_BUY if(block.timestamp >= endTime) return AuctionState.ENDED; // The auction is over if the block timestamp is greater than the end timestamp, return ENDED return AuctionState.OPEN; // Otherwise return OPEN }
 ```